What is Autism?Tracing the Beginnings of ASD

 The Latest Research is Redefining Autism

-Research groups around the world have mounted an intensive effort to understand the early development of infants who later go on to be diagnosed with ASD.
-Their goal is to learn about early factors that may distinguish “ASD infants” from typically developing children.
+Research groups around the world have mounted an intensive effort to understand the early development of infants who later go on to be diagnosed with autism.
+Their goal is to learn about early factors that may distinguish “autistic infants” from typically developing children.

 Failure to Find Early Differences